 Epidemiology

-Your Organizational Guidance
+Your Organisational Guidance

-ebpracticenet urges you to prioritize the following organizational guidance:
+ebpracticenet urges you to prioritise the following organisational guidance:

 Guide de pratique clinique pluridisciplinaire relatif à la collaboration dans la dispense de soins aux personnes âgées démentes résidant à domicile et leurs aidants prochesPublished by: Groupe de Travail Développement de recommmandations de première ligneLast published: 2017Multidisciplinaire richtlijn voor thuiswonende oudere personen met dementie en hun mantelzorgersPublished by: Werkgroep Ontwikkeling Richtlijnen Eerste Lijn (Worel)Last published: 2017

-AD is the most common form of dementia.
+Alzheimer's disease (AD) is the most common form of dementia.

-The prevalence of AD in Europe has been estimated to be around 5%, with an incidence of 11.08 per 1000 person-years (95% CI 10.30 to 11.89); both increase with age.[11]
+The prevalence of AD in Europe has been estimated to be around 5% to 7%, with a reported incidence of 11.08 per 1000 person-years (95% CI 10.30 to 11.89); both increase with age.[10][11]

 AD occurs more commonly in women than in men.[7][10]
 Prevalence of dementia is higher in black and Hispanic people than in white people.[12][13]